 Typically, the term Administrator would be used when the deceased did not leave a will, and it is used to call the person chosen by the Probate Court to act in the best interest of the estate.

-If the named Executor(s) in a will cannot or will not fulfil the Executor’s duties and the Probate Court chooses someone not named in the testament to carry out the deceased’s wishes, then that person is considered an Administrator, although there is a will.
+If the named Executor(s) in a will cannot or will not fulfill the Executor’s duties and the Probate Court chooses someone not named in the testament to carry out the deceased’s wishes, then that person is considered an Administrator, although there is a will.

 An Administrator and an Executor have the same role: properly managing the deceased’s estate and satisfying all interested parties.